-All you need to know about corporate tax filing for small business in Singapore
+Guide to corporate tax filing for small business in India

-If you’re keen on learning everything about small business tax filing and wish to breeze through the complexities of tax season, then our beginner’s guide is the perfect weapon in your arsenal!
+If you want to learn everything there is to know about small business tax filing and how to navigate the complexity of tax season in India, then our beginner's guide is the right tool in your arsenal!

-It is even more important to know that small businesses are heavily inspected over their corporate tax filing as opposed to big corporations since SME owners are more prone to tax evasion or incorrect tax filing.
+It is even more crucial to understand that small firms are scrutinized more closely than large organizations when it comes to corporate tax filing since SME owners are more prone to tax evasion or inaccurate tax filing.

 Being aware of your business structure makes it easier to acquire relevant forms and keep yourself updated with the necessary laws and regulations.

-Broadly speaking, there are 3 types of small business organizations required to file taxes.
+Broadly speaking, there are 3 types of business organizations common in India.

 Not only that, your business can face an audit, which is extremely time-consuming, sometimes lasting for months.

-Here are examples of some types of IRAS taxes Singaporean small business owners have to keep in mind.
+Taxes in India are divided into Direct and Indirect Taxes.
+Below mentioned are examples of some types of taxes small business owners have to keep in mind.

-These values are subject to amendment as per the Singaporean government.
-Therefore, be sure to regularly check the tax relevant to your business.
+Remember that these values are subject to amendment as per the Indian government.
+Therefore, be sure to regularly check the taxes that are relevant to your business.

-Here’s a brief list of financial essentials you should prepare in advance throughout the fiscal year:
+Here is a list of financial necessities you should plan for throughout the fiscal year.

 • Taxpayer ID number